History of Morocco: Kingdom of Nekor (710–1019)

 The Kingdom of Nekor was an emirate centered in the Rif area of Morocco.
 Its capital was initially located at Temsaman, and then moved to Nekor.
 The polity was founded in 710 CE by Salih I ibn Mansur through a Caliphate grant.
 Under his guidance, the local Berber tribes adopted Islam, but later deposed him in favor of one az-Zaydi from the Nafza tribe.
 They subsequently changed their mind and reappointed Ibn Mansur.
 His dynasty, the Banū Sālih, thereafter ruled the region until 1019.

 In 859, the kingdom became subject to a 62 ship-strong group of Vikings, who defeated a Moorish force in Nekor that had attempted to interfere with their plunderings in the area.
 After staying for eight days in Morocco, the Vikings went back to Spain and continued up the east coast.

 Idrisid dynasty (789–974)

 The Idrisid dynasty was a Muslim polity centered in Morocco, which ruled from 788 to 974.
-Named after the founder Idriss I, the great-grandchild of Hasan ibn Ali, the Idrisids are believed by some historians to be the founders of the first Moroccan state.
+Named after the founder Idriss I, the great-grandchild of Hasan ibn Ali, the Idrisids are considered by historians to be the founders of the first Moroccan state.